Niccolò III d'Este: Biography

-Born in Ferrara, the son of Alberto d'Este and Isotta Albaresani, he inherited the rule of the city in 1393 when only 10 years old.
+Born in Ferrara on 9 November 1383, Niccolo was the son of Alberto d'Este and Isotta Albaresani.
+He inherited the rule of the city in 1393 when only 10 years old.
 As a minor he was guided by a Regency Council supported by the Republics of Venice, Florence and Bologna.

 In 1395 the troops of the Regency Council were attacked at the Battle of Portomaggiore by Niccolò's relative Azzo X d'Este, a descendant of Obizzo II d'Este, who contested Niccolò's right to rule in Ferrara due to his illegitimate birth, even though Niccolò had been legitimated by his father.
-However, Azzo's mercenary forces were defeated in the battle and Azzo himself taken prisoner and subsequently imprisoned by Astorre I Manfredi, commander of the Regency Council forces, thus removing the threat to Niccolò's rule.
+However, Azzo's mercenary forces were defeated in the battle and Azzo himself was taken prisoner and subsequently imprisoned by Astorre I Manfredi, commander of the Regency Council forces, thus removing the threat to Niccolò's rule.

 In 1397 Niccolò married Gigliola da Carrara, daughter of Francesco II da Carrara, lord of Padua.

 In 1403 he joined the league formed against Gian Maria Visconti, Duke of Milan, being appointed Captain General of the Papal Army by Pope Boniface IX.
 In 1405 he ceded the ancestral family lands near Este to Venice.

 In 1410 the fighting master Fiore dei Liberi dedicated his treatise, the Fior di Battaglia, to him.
 In 1413 he made a pilgrimage to the Holy Land.
-In 1418 he remarried to Parisina Malatesta, daughter of Andrea Malatesta.
+In 1418 he remarried Parisina Malatesta, daughter of Andrea Malatesta.
 Two years later, fearing the ambitions of Filippo Maria Visconti, he ceded to him the possession of Parma.

 In 1425 Niccolò had both his wife Parisina and his illegitimate son Ugo executed on charges of adultery, as well as decreeing that all women within his domains found to be guilty of adultery were to be put to death.
 He had to rescind this order once it was determined that this action would depopulate Ferrara.
 In that year he was again commander-in-chief of the anti-Visconti league.
 In 1429 his illegitimate son was named heir of the Marquisate.

 The role of Niccolò as a prestigious leader in Italy was confirmed when his city was chosen as the seat of a council in 1438.